 Suzie’s Bundy Food Tours will take a small group on an Artisan Food Tour on Friday 13 July.
 During the full-day tour, the lucky few will visit local producers and suppliers and gather ingredients for a hands-on cooking class and lunch with locally acclaimed chef, Gaylene Phillips.

 Highlights include a behind the scenes look at one of Bundaberg’s top seafood markets, Grunske’s by the River and a chance to learn the secrets to a perfect sourdough with The Pocket Storehouse’s Rick Nelson.

-Next stop is a greenhouse tour at fourth-generation farmer Anthony Rehbein’s property.
-Anthony is one of the hardest working local entrepreneurs who wears his made in Bundaberg badge proudly.
+The next stop is a greenhouse tour at fourth-generation farmer Anthony Rehbein’s property.
+Anthony is one of the hardest working local entrepreneurs who wears his ‘Made in Bundaberg’ badge proudly.
 The tour then calls into strawberry farmers Tina and Bruce McPherson at Tinaberries, followed by the main event at Breeze Bakery to cook up the local produce with Chef Gaylene Phillips.